Ed1123/100-days-of-code/log.md

 **Thoughts:** A slow day.
 Fortunately, I did the code I wanted to do.
 And it was more than 1 hour.

+### Day 68: March 23, 2020 (Week 4 almost done.
+4/6)

+**Today's Progress**: I finished implementing a solution for the points and segments problem.
+I also implemented the algorithm for the closest point problem.
+Then I submitted the 6 solutions to find out that 2 have errors.
+For now I can’t find them.
+Tomorrow I’ll keep looking for them.

+**Thoughts:** A day with a lot of code.
+Unfortunately I didn’t have the results I expected.
+Tomorrow will be another day to keep trying.

 **Link(s) to work**